csb324/eleventy-obsidian-ninareth/notes/Session Recaps/Session-41.md

 We also talked about our plan to stay safe on the road in the [[Vrolbekk Forest]], and [[Hugh]] remembered his spell that makes a hut to keep us safe.
 We went shopping for some provisions, namely lanterns and health potions.

-We discussed stopping by [[Father Gryuu]] at the [[Temple of Pelor outside Jalantar]], but decided against it since we don't know where that stone came from.
+We discussed stopping by [[Father Gryuu]] at the [[Jalantar Sunspot]], but decided against it since we don't know where that stone came from.

 Boots walking in a circle in a random glade - we all investiage and [[Costi]] puts them on.
 Turns out they're [[Boots of Endless Walking]].
 Useful!